GSamLabs/EnableBatteryStatsPermission/README.md

             }
 Then call your getService method to bind to the appropriate service.

-* I'm a developer, can I pull this code directy into my app?
+* I'm a developer, can I pull this code directly into my app?

 Yes - by all means.
 Follow the great tutorial that the Xposed author has, and feel free to copy HookGetStatisticsMethodCall class directly into your app.